-- Some of the annual plants from the summer garden.
+- Some of the annual plants from your summer garden.
 Coleus, easy to propagate and with colorful foliage is an easy option and will add beauty to a sunny space.

 Your Objective In Bringing Plants Indoors

-There are two important in bringing plants from the garden indoors.
+There are two important goals in bringing plants from the garden indoors.

-- Salage and utilize plants that will not survive winter outdoors in your climate.
+- Salvage and utilize plants that will not survive winter outdoors in your climate.